gienyne/Industrial_edge_gateway/docs/architekture/Gateway_Connectors.md

 ### `name()`

-Returns a human-readable name used for logging and diagnostics.
+Returns the connector's name, used in logs and diagnostics

 ---